USLA HALL OF FAME

 Joshua was academic secretary at his university.
 He is a very consistent leader who began as the head of peer counselling in his institution.
 While at this he built great relationships with the students.
 During his tenure as a student leader, a number of student leaders were suspended hence stretching his roles but this did not hold him back.

 He collaborated with the local banks in the region and secured internships for students.
 He organized a books drive and successfully managed to get more books in the library.
 Most students remember him for passionately advocating for integrity during exams to curb cheating in the institution.
 The administration describes him as a man of zeal who would initiate projects and ensure its implementation successfully.
-Additionally he was a sportsperson in the university sports team.
+Additionally, he was a sportsperson in the university sports team.

-His main project was the sister to sister campaign that geared to behavioral change for ladies to curb unplanned pregnancies, drug and substance abuse and university drop out cases.
+His main project was the sister to sister campaign that geared to behavioral change for ladies to curb unplanned pregnancies, drug and substance abuse and university drop-out cases.

 WINFRED MUKONZO BUYA, MASENO UNIVERSITY

 Her main project was empower her, empowering girls and women to be agents of social and economic change.
-She started the coffee hour where this young women meet every week for counselling.
+She started the coffee hour where this young women meet every week for counseling.
 Her active advocacy led her to winning zuri awards (youngest winner) and she has continued to offer mentorship to young ladies who look up to her through ladies connect.

 She also managed to link the university with corporate and formulated the cultural week which didn’t happen due to the university strike but the current regime is working to implement it.